adrien-febvay/minify-css-idents/README.md

 Note: Will be skipped if excluded in the options.

-### How the package works
+## How the package works

-It uses the `getLocalIdent` option of `css-loader` to replace the CSS identifiers with generated ones.
+The `minify-css-idents/css-loader` wraps `css-loader` in order to override its [getLocalIdent](https://webpack.js.org/loaders/css-loader/#getlocalident) option, which allows to specify a function to generate CSS identifiers.

+Before generating a minified identifier, the `MinifyCssIdentsPlugin.getLocalIdent` generates an unminified one as `css-loader` would, using the [getLocalIdent](https://webpack.js.org/loaders/css-loader/#getlocalident) function specified, or the default one.

-When registered in Webpack's plug-ins, it has the opportunity to create, update and/or load an indentifier map file.
+When `MinifyCssIdentsPlugin` is registered in Webpack's plug-ins, it has the opportunity to create, update and/or load an indentifier map file.
 This feature is critical to keep the identifiers consistent across build steps.

-It uses the `beforeCompile` hook of Webpack's compiler to read the map file, then the `compilation` and`afterProcessAssets` hooks to write/delete it.
+It uses the `beforeCompile` hook of Webpack's compiler to read the map file, then the `compilation` and `afterProcessAssets` hooks to write/delete it.

 ## Credits